 County Assessor’s Office Donates Civil War Era Records to Jefferson County History Center at Jefferson College

-The Jefferson County Assessor’s Office recently donated a series of 13 bound volumes from the Civil War era to the Jefferson County History Center located in the Jefferson College Library on the Hillsboro campus.
+The Jefferson County Assessor’s Office donated a series of 13 bound volumes from the Civil War era to the Jefferson County History Center located in the Jefferson College Library on the Hillsboro campus.

 Ranging in date from 1859-1870, the materials consist of county assessment books and abstracts, personal property and real estate assessments, tax records and funded debt, and assessor’s books.
 As a public resource, the materials can be used by those looking for family history or movement during the Civil War period.